 Philadelphia National Cemetery, Military cemetery and National Register of Historic Places site in North District, Philadelphia, United States.

-Philadelphia National Cemetery is a military burial ground in the north section of the city featuring a central avenue that leads to a tall flagpole.
-The grounds are organized in neat rows of white headstones and memorial structures.
+Philadelphia National Cemetery is a military burial ground in the northern part of the city, set aside for veterans of the US armed forces.
+A central avenue leads to a tall flagpole at the heart of the grounds, with rows of white headstones arranged on either side.

 The community of curious travelers